 That is her name but she is unknown to most people.

 Irrespective of political ideology, we should stand up for one another in this House.
 It was also disappointing that Members of the Seanad were not involved in the committee that drew up the Sláintecare report.
-The Houses of the Oireachtas Commission Bill will come before the House this afternoon and I hope that Members here will speak about the need for us, as members of the Upper House and as public representatives, to be given a fair and equitable hearing, adequate resources and appropriate responsibilities.
-I will come back to that issue when we are discussing the aforementioned Bill because some of the carry on is less than helpful and is unacceptable.
+The Houses of the Oireachtas Commission Bill will come before the House this afternoon and I hope Members here will speak about the need for us, as Members of the Upper House and as public representatives, to be given a fair and equitable hearing, adequate resources and appropriate responsibilities.
+I will come back to that issue when we are discussing the aforementioned Bill because some of the carry on is less than helpful and unacceptable.